Concealed Carry 101

 An organization such as Second Call Defense can provide the education and legal support needed in the event of a defensive use of your firearm.
 It's an overlooked part of being a firearms owner and concealed carry holder, but could be as important a decision as carrying a firearm in the first place.

-Richard Turnquist is a NRA Life Member who blogs about freedom and Second Amendment issues from Colorado.
+Richard Turnquist blogs about freedom and Second Amendment issues from Colorado.
 Through his business ReeDon, LLC he provides professional communications, website and social media management services.